szymonlyszkowski/aws-sysops-associate-notes/topics.md

 * It is **supported** to attach **multiple** volumes to instance
 * It is **NOT supported** to attach **multiple** instances to one volume

+##### performance-sensitive workloads:
+Any performance-sensitive workloads that require minimal variability and dedicated Amazon EC2 to Amazon EBS traffic, such as production databases or business applications, should use volumes that are attached to an EBS-optimized instance or an instance with 10 Gigabit network connectivity.
+EC2 instances that do not meet this criterion offer no guarantee of network resources.
+The only way to ensure sustained reliable network bandwidth between your EC2 instance and your EBS volumes is to launch the EC2 instance as **EBS-optimized or choose an instance type with 10 Gigabit network connectivity**

 ###### Create AMI
 ```